1. Write something people actually want to read

 8. Find a way to distribute your zine

-The hardest part of launching a zine is getting it read.
+The hardest part of launching a zine is getting people to read it.
 Even if you throw an awesome launch party, that will get your zine into the hands of a couple of hundred people at best.
-When placing your zines on the shelves of Sticky aim to have them at eye-level so they don’t get lost in the paper and cardboard jungle.
-Website Smells Like Zines has created an online shop for Australian zines to be bought and sold.
-Another strategy is guerilla dropping – leaving piles in pubic places to be enjoyed by whoever finds them.
+When placing your zines on the shelves of Sticky aim to have them at eye level so they don’t get lost in the paper and cardboard jungle.
+Sell them on Etsy or try the guerilla dropping strategy by leaving piles in public places to be enjoyed by whoever finds them.

 9. Network at zine fairs and events

-Zine events and zine-inclusive art fairs are great places to do zine-for-zine trades that could see your publication gaining readership in a faraway Australian town.
-Every February, Sticky holds their Festival of the Photocopier and 2013's Emerging Writer’s Festival held a zine-sharing event called Page Parlour.
+When lockdown ends, hunt for zine events and zine-inclusive art fairs.
+They're great places to do zine-for-zine trades that could see your publication gaining readership in a faraway Australian town.
+Each year, Sticky holds the Festival of the Photocopier.